chris-relational/smi-scalarlm/CONTRIBUTING.md

    We can expose 8000 and 8001 as TCP ports and follow a different client configuration: instead of the standard port, in our request we use the external port provided by runpod.

+__Execution result__
+Service starts.
+No issues.
+__NB!__ if the model in `cray_infra/utils/default_config.py` is not available locally, the service may fail to start.
+This is a known issue attributed to async initializations.

 ## `gdiamos/scalarlm-nvidia:latest http` Deployment